hyphacoop/worker-coop-scripts/README.md

 $ pipenv run python cli.py backup2github --help
 Usage: cli.py backup2github [OPTIONS]

-  Backup a list of URLs to a GitHub repository.
+  Backup a list of URLs to a destination directory or GitHub repo.

-  Currently supports: HackMD.
+  The format of the --resource-list is expected to be a local CSV.
+Columns are as follows:

+      - do_backup.
+If column is present, empty rows will not be backed up.

+      - resource_url.
+The URL to the file for backup.
+Supports raw files directly.

+      - Any other columns will be ignored.

+  Currently supported destination is a local directory.
+GitHub repos coming soon.

+  Currently supported backup URLs:

+      - any raw files

+      - HackMD web urls (fetched as markdown)

+  When processing markdown files, YAML frontmatter can be used for certain
+  keys:

+      - filename: Allows overriding of the filename, normally processed from header.
+Ex: myfile.md

+      - path: Allows nesting the backup file in a subdirectory.

 Options:
-  --resource-list TEXT  CSV file listing the urls to backup.
-  --github-repo TEXT    Repo in which to create backups.
-Ex: someorg/myrepo --github-token TEXT
+  --resource-list TEXT  CSV file listing the urls to backup.  [required] --destination TEXT    Local path or GitHub repo in which to write backups.
+                        Ex: path/to/dir, someorg/myrepo  [required]
+  --github-token TEXT   Personal access token for GitHub API.
   -y, --yes             Skip confirmation prompts
   -v, --verbose         Show output for each action -d, --debug           Show full debug output